Concurrency Testing in the Linux Kernel via eBPF: Motivation

 \section{Motivation}

-Many concurrency bugs are triggered only by very particular orderings of (sequentially consistent) instructions executed in different threads or processes.
-During normal execution, the interleaving is determined by the OS scheduler.
-For the Linux kernel, the default scheduler typically attempts to allocate CPU time to the processes as evenly as possible \cite{CFS}.
-However, as its primary goals are fairness and performance (rather than schedule exploration), the OS scheduler may only trigger a concurrency bug with very low probability, possibly only under particular workloads or on specific hardware.
-Thus, the ability to manipulate scheduling behaviour precisely can be a powerful strategy to find and reproduce concurrency bugs.
+Many concurrency bugs manifest only under specific instruction orderings across multiple threads.
+However, kernel schedulers are primarily designed to optimize fairness and performance rather than to expose such rare thread interleavings, making the natural occurrence of concurrency bugs unlikely.
+Thus, the ability to manipulate scheduling behaviour can be a powerful strategy to find and reproduce concurrency bugs.